 Smith is a photographer and writer whose central themes are aging, marriage, and addiction, with rural Maine and New York City serving as common backdrops.
-His current show, My Principal Ghost, is on view in the University of Southern Maine’s AREA Gallery in Portland.
+His most recent show, My Principal Ghost, exhibited in the University of Southern Maine’s AREA Gallery earlier this year.

 Smith serves as Director of The Bakery Photo Collective, a darkroom and digital imaging facility located in Portland, Maine.
 He’s a recent graduate of the General Studies program at the International Center of Photography, and an alumnus of the Salt Institute for Documentary Studies.
 An entertainment journalist for over 20 years, Smith has written for The New York Times, GQ, Rolling Stone, Time Out New York, The Village Voice, Out and O: The Oprah Magazine, as well as NPR, VH1 and Fuse.